everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 Here there is full functions list provided by TonNfcClientAndroid library to make different requests to NFC TON Labs Security cards.

 In [readme](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/README.md) (see section about NfcCallback) we said that for each card operation there was a pair of functions.
 One of them puts result/error message into callback, the second just returns the result/ throws an exception.
 For example, there is getSerialNumberAndGetJson() function returning json string and getSerialNumber(NfcCallback callback) returning void and putting the same json into callback.
 They do the same work.

-So for short we just give the full list of functions omitting "AndGetJson" suffix and argument NfcCallback callback.
-We provide only essential information about input data format requirements and possible responses.
+The majority of functions below has the last input parameter 'Boolean... showDialog'.
+It indicates if one wants to show invitation dialog for NFC card connection.
+If this parameter is not specified at all, the dialog will be shown.

 ## NFC related functions